SMEFT-Dimension8-RGEs/.github/profile/README.md

 ## Citation

-Please cite these works, if you use these expressions:
+If you use the expressions, please cite these articles:

 1. [arXiv:2106.05291](https://arxiv.org/pdf/2106.05291.pdf)